The V30 Benchmark Set for Anharmonic Vibrational Frequencies of Molecular Dimers: Results and Discussion

+Before discussing vibrations within dimers, we briefly illustrate the situation for calculations of isolated molecules (monomers) focusing on one of our largest monomers --- methanol.
 The obtained CCSD(T)/haQZ results of all above described flavors of approximations for vibrational frequencies are shown in Table \ref{tbl:ch3oh} for the methanol molecule.
-Note that we herein always enumerate the modes with increasing wave number according to the harmonic frequencies.
+Note that we herein always enumerate the modes with increasing wave number according to the harmonic frequencies and if modes are degenerate they still retain their individual indices.
+This labeling scheme is also utilized in all the supporting data and we hope that in this way automatic processing of the supplied database should be fairly straightforward, especially given the quite diverse set of systems and our focus on low-frequency vibrations.
 The first twelve rows show the results for the fundamental vibrations, followed by three selected combination bands, and three selected overtones.
 As reference we utilize on one hand experimental results, on the other hand high-level calculations from Bowman \emph{et al.}\cite{Bowman2007}.
 These calculations are based on a computed potential energy surface at the CCSD(T)/aug-cc-pVTZ level and subsequent variational calculations within the MULTIMODE code (MM).
 For a consistent comparison with the MM results, we utilize the same experimental values and the same selection of overtones and combination bands as in Ref. \citenum{Bowman2007}.

 Let us first discuss the performance of the harmonic approximation.
 On average, the harmonic approximation overestimates the vibrational frequencies by about 69 cm$^{-1}$ compared to the experimental results.
 Even by optimizing an empirical scaling parameter for harmonic frequencies that minimizes the MAE specifically for this system (0.967) still leads to a mean absolute error (MAE) of 27 cm$^{-1}$.
 In most cases, the Morse oscillators behave similar to the harmonic oscillators; among the fundamental modes only $\nu_9$ and $\nu_{11}$ show a significant improvement compared to the harmonic results, leading then to a MAE of 50 cm$^{-1}$.